ogecko/alpaca-benro-polaris/docs/installation_macos.md

 8. Turn on the Mac and connect it to your camera via USB.
 9. Connect your Mac to the polaris-###### hotspot using WIFI (this will disconnect you from the previous WIFI and you'll loose the Internet connection)
 11. Wait for connection.

-IMPORTANT: One last step is to review the file  `driver/config.toml`.
+12. IMPORTANT: One last step is to review the file  `driver/config.toml`.
 You will need to change the `site_latitude` and `site_longitude` to ensure the driver calculates the correct slewing co-ordinates for your location.
 All other settings can be left as default or tweaked.
+13. Start the Alpaca Benro Polaris driver with the following command from within the installation directory:

+    ```
+    python3 driver/main.py
+    ```

 Fingers crossed, you can now start the Alpaca Benro Polaris Driver (as above).